 My stomach had begun rumbling about an hour before we finished, so after going up to the bridge to transmit the return course to the girls and take us into hyperspace, I beelined to the armory to take off my armor and head to the kitchen.
 Mason appeared to have the same idea, as he soon joined me there.
 I cooked us all up some dinner and took mine to the bridge, just in case something happened.

 There wasn’t much to do on the way back to the Zecciea space station, though I was able to practice my telekinesis.
-Even days later I still wasn’t able to move objects around while my eyes were open, though I had gotten even better while my eyes were closed.
+Even a couple days later, I still wasn’t able to move objects around while my eyes were open, though I had gotten a little better while my eyes were closed.
 It was extremely frustrating and I had been tempted to contact the Straesse man who had demonstrated his ability, though held off.
 I wanted to figure this out for myself.

 I didn’t get any better over the next three hours or so, but I did get a lot of enjoyment out of annoying the hell out of Mason.
 With my eyes closed, I would move one of the metal balls to brush against him, and then hide it under his chair.
 When he would go to look, nothing would be there.
 At first he thought that he was just imagining it, but as it occurred more and more he knew that he wasn’t.
 It wasn’t until over an hour later that he realized that it was me, at which point Ben and I couldn’t contain our laughter anymore, Ben having figured it out pretty quickly.